 Will be there be any new neighborhood libraries opening?
 What will the library system do differently than last year?
-These questions are answered in Table CEO 5, and the accompanying narrative.
+These questions are answered in Table CEO-5, and the accompanying narrative.
 This section highlights the major changes proposed in the budget.
-That is explained in the narrative under "Cost Savings" as well as detailed in the chart under "Policy Initiatives and Cost Savings."
-Sometimes the explanations are very clear and sometimes they are not, in which case a call or email to the relevant DC Council committee that has oversight over the agency may be in order.
+That is explained in the narrative under "Agency Budget Submission," "Mayor's Proposed Budget," and "District's Proposed Budget."
+Sometimes the explanations are very clear, and sometimes they are not, in which case a call or email to the relevant DC Council committee that has oversight over the agency may be in order.